Thank you! We’ve received your message and will contact you soon.

 Controversy Surrounding Bidstream Data: Privacy Standards and Regulations

+Bidstream data broadcasts information to numerous companies, leading to increased scrutiny from regulatory bodies.
 With the ever-rising popularity of data, the question of data protection becomes more acute.
-GDPR (General Data Protection Regulation) in the EU, CCPA (California Consumer Privacy Act), and other institutions in the US are meant to protect us, regular users, from personal information, spread and leakage.
+GDPR (General Data Protection Regulation) in the EU, CCPA (California Consumer Privacy Act), and other institutions in the US are meant to protect us, regular users, from the spread and leakage of personal information.

-The reason why the odious 3rd-party cookies are crumbling is exactly that - there is too much personal user information circulating online and not everyone uses it for the good.
+The reason the odious 3rd-party cookies are crumbling is exactly that: There is too much personal user information circulating online, and not everyone uses it for good.
+The collection and repurposing of bidstream data often occurs without explicit user consent, leading to regulatory risks.

 However, do these restrictions apply to bidstream data?
 Well, this is honestly a philosophical question.
 Some say yes, some say no, but if we were to put all the lyrics aside and look at the facts:

-• bidstream data does sit somewhere on the edge of the GDPR and CCPA vision of privacy since location is kind of a personal identifier;
+1. Bidstream data sits on the edge of the GDPR and CCPA visions of privacy, since location is kind of a personal identifier.

-• the most recent IAB RTB 3.0 protocol gave more freedom and flexibility in terms of the bidstream data.
-Does it contradict its own outlook on the user's privacy policy?
+2. The most recent IAB RTB 3.0 protocol provided greater freedom and flexibility with bidstream data.
+Does it contradict its own user privacy policy?
 Maybe.
-However, at the moment, the industry will just not allow to "kill" the RTB advertising for sure;
+However, at the moment, the industry will not allow the "killing" of RTB advertising for sure;

-As we have learned, all parties of the programmatic ecosystem benefit from the bidstream data, but there is a category of advertisers that benefits from bidstream data more than others - advertisers that use a white-label DSP.
-They are the ones who get access to all the publishers' user data.
+As we have learned, all parties in the programmatic ecosystem benefit from bidstream data, but there is a category of advertisers that benefits more than others, white-label DSP users.
+They are the ones who get access to all the publishers’ user data.

 Self-serve DSP also relies on bidstream data, but only to make bid requests.
-Its users have no access to the information and its further utilization for personal use.
+Its users have no access to the information or its further use for personal purposes.

-Epom's white-label DSP users receive an extensive file with all the bidstream data information.
-This file then can be run through a machine learning tool that would analyze, parse, and segment the users into categories.
+If we consider DSP users, they receive an extensive file containing all bidstream data.
+This file can then be run through a machine learning tool that analyzes, parses, and segments users into categories.

-This way, a separate advertiser gains full control of the user data and can create as many unique targeting categories as one likes and predict user behavior based on the historical data from the previous campaigns.
+This way, a separate advertiser gains full control over user data and can create as many unique targeting categories as one likes, and predict user behavior based on historical data from previous campaigns.

 Key Takeaways from the Bidstream Data Collection